 The jobs will often be part-time or temporary.
 In some cases, it can be beneficial if you speak a second language.
-This article has a list of 53 companies that hire virtual call centre workers.
+This article has a list of 53 companies that hire virtual call center workers.
 The pay for most of the jobs on this list is low, with most hovering around the $10 per hour mark.

 If you get a taste for the work you can set up your own business in the field.

-Organise a sector networking event
+Organize a sector networking event

 Anyone keen to progress in their career should always be looking to meet and learn from their industry peers.
-Whether it’s sharing best practice, getting some face-time with a sector guru or just talking shop in an informal environment, industry meet ups happen all the time from dawn until dusk all over the world.
+Whether it’s sharing best practice, getting some face-time with a sector guru or just talking shop in an informal environment, industry meetups happen all the time from dawn until dusk all over the world.
 They can be large or small, and all of them can be sponsored.